tpgmartin/machine-learning-nanodegree/capstone/proposal.md

 level of accuracy, correctly map a handwritten sample to the correct digit.
 A supervised classifier should be an appropriate solution to the problem as we have training data.
-There are also a number of academic studies, mentioned above, that have had success with SVM classifiers.
+There are also a number of academic studies, mentioned above, that have had success with [SVM classifiers][2].
 The trained classifier can be evaluated using a confusion matrix, and derived metrics such as f1 score, to determine its degree of success.
 To evaluate the trained model thoroughly, k-fold cross validation will be used to get a representative performance score